Information bounds production in replicator systems: Introduction

-In Sec.~\ref{sec:photocat}, we apply our theoretical results to a real-world replicator system: the photocatalytic replicators developed by Otto and collaborators~\cite{liu2024light}, {which is similar to the scheme shown in Fig.~\ref{fig:scheme}.} As in the original work, we suppose that the system is exposed to active cycles of weak and strong light that favor different replicators.
-The system also undergoes extended phases of inactivity, during which the replicator concentrations (partially) re-equilibrate due to exchange reactions.
+We demonstrate that, in fluctuating environments, even simple replicators can increase productivity by exploiting information about the environment.
+In particular, we derive a general expression for productivity that has contributions from three information-theoretic terms, reflecting in turn: {\em (i)} uncertainty about the current environment, {\em (ii)} benefit of side information that helps predict the environment, and \emph{(iii)} mismatch between the actual and the optimal initial replicator proportions at the beginning of the active phases.
+The last term is the only contribution that depends on the initial replicator proportions, which we refer to as the \emph{strategy} (see Fig.~\ref{fig:scheme}).
+We identify the optimal strategy, i.e., the initial proportions that minimize mismatch (and thus maximize productivity) given the statistics of environmental fluctuations.
+Perhaps surprisingly, we find that optimal strategies are biased toward slower-growing replicators, reflecting a `head start' that compensates for the longer time they need to reach high productivity in a favorable environment.
+After deriving our general theoretical results, we apply them to a real-world system: the photocatalytic replicators developed by Otto and collaborators~\cite{liu2024light}.
+Similar to the scheme shown in Fig.~\ref{fig:scheme}, this system is exposed to active cycles of weak and strong light as well as inactive phases, during which the replicator concentrations (partially) equilibrate due to exchange reactions.
 The inactive phases allow the system to establish a strategy for exploiting active phases, while possibly maintaining an internal memory.
-In temporally-correlated environments, we show that this internal memory can serve as a source of side information, leading to increased productivity.
-We verify that our theoretical predictions agree with numerical simulations.
+In temporally-correlated environments, this internal memory {of past environments} can serve as a source of side information that increases productivity.
+In the setting of this minimal replicator system, we suggest an experimental setup for detecting signatures of functional information (information leading to increased productivity).

-Our analysis in Sec.~\ref{sec:photocat} suggests a plausible experimental setup for detecting the signature of functional information (information leading to increased productivity) in a minimal replicator system.
-In addition, as we touch upon in the Discussion (Sec.~\ref{sec:discussion}), it suggests how a replicator network can behave as a single evolutionary unit and undergo selection for improved information-processing capability.

-{We note that there is extensive literature on information-processing in biomolecular systems, including work on stochastic thermodynamics~\cite{bo2015thermodynamic,sartori2014thermodynamic,barato2014efficiency}, biochemical signaling~\cite{rhee2012application,govern2014energy}, regulation~\cite{tkavcik2011information,gregor2007probing}, and others.
-However, most of this previous research starts from an information-theoretic formulation, under the assumption that information-theoretic measures (Shannon entropy, channel capacity, etc.) are relevant to functional performance (work extraction, signal transduction, etc.).
-Our approach is different, in that we begin with replicator dynamics in fluctuating environments, without imposing an information-theoretic formulation \emph{a priori}.
-Nonetheless, our analysis shows that in this setting, information-theoretic measures emerge as the relevant operational quantities.
-In this way, we derive a rigorous quantitative connection between information-theoretic measures and functional performance in replicator systems.}